stilldavid/userland-book/general_purpose/index.md

 share some assumptions, have to speak some kind of trade language, in order to combine usefully.
 Which is how we've arrived at standard IO, pipelines, filesystems, and text as as a lowest-common-denominator medium of exchange.
-If you think about most of these things, they have some seriously rough edges, but they give otherwise simple tools ways to communicate without becoming super-complicated along the way.
+If you think about most of these things, they have some very rough edges, but they give otherwise simple tools ways to communicate without becoming super-complicated along the way.

 -> * <-